I thought this was an insightful AFD from KBMX this morning and to some of the finer details and analysis as to the upcoming threat on Thursday.

 once again be near wind advisory criteria in our northwest

 counties and will add this potential to the HWO.
-The forcing/height
+The forcing/

 River.
 Therefore only light to moderate showers are expected